algosup/2024-2025-project-1-fpga-team-6/Documents/Management/WeeklyReports/cumulative.md

 ## Conclusion

-The specifications are quite on their schedule, and we're made huge improvements on the code.
+The specifications are quite on their schedule, and we've made huge improvements on the code.
 Though the use of blocks RAM will be needed.